 Our bishop and ecclesiastical leader is the Rt.
 Rev. George Wayne Smith who is the tenth Bishop of the Episcopal Diocese of Missouri.

-According to parochial reports in 2015, there are 11,500 members in this diocese.
-The 21 churches in metropolitan St. Louis have about 76% of members.
+According to parochial reports in 2016, there were 10,369 members in this diocese.
+The 20 churches in St. Louis City/County represent about 74% of diocesan membership.
 The Tables of Statistics for all dioceses in The Episcopal Church, including the Diocese of Missouri, are maintained online.

 The 2020 Diocesan Operating Budget as passed by the 180th Diocesan Convention projected expenditures totaling $2,552,210.